spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

 MAGIC expects to use a cal.fits image is used as the input.
 MAGIC will check for the PHOTMJSR header keyword and use that to convert the image to a rate image, one with units of Dn/s (also known as ADU/s).

+If MAGIC is given a NIRCam cal.fits image, it will have it's distortion removed correctly.
+If any other type of NIRCam image is passed in (e.g. a rate image, an ITM image, or a mirage seed image), MAGIC will not be able to accurately remove the image's distortion.
+Keep this in mind when selecting an input image, and choose cal images whenever possible.
+Padded TRK images also cannot have their distortion corrected, but they are necessary for POF cases.

 1. Set general input parameters: